Grantismo/after_care/README.md

 The safety plan consists of 6 discrete steps.

+The first step of the safety plan is to detail warning signs of systems for the user.
+The user is prompted to list out in text: thoughts, situations or behaviors that cause them to have suicidal symptoms.
+The user can edit these later or skip to the next step.

 ![safety plan 1](https://raw.github.com/Grantismo/emote/master/SafetyPlan1.png)
+The next step of the safety plan is to detail internal coping strategies for systems of suicide.
+The user is prompted to list out in text: thoughts, situations or behaviors might distract or relax them.
+The user can edit these later or skip to the next step.

 ####Safety plan (part 2)
 ![safety plan 2](https://raw.github.com/Grantismo/emote/master/SafetyPlan2.png)
 ####Safety plan (part 3)